Stripstone/jubly-reader/docs/08_IP_AND_CODE_PROTECTION_POLICY.md

 - `03_ARCHITECTURE_MAP.md` defines the browser-vs-runtime-vs-backend ownership split.
 This policy adds a protection rule, not a second ownership model.
 - `05_LAUNCH_AND_INTEGRATION.md` must treat avoidable crown-jewel browser exposure as part of the launch gate.
 - `07_AUTH_BILLING_WIRING_GUIDELINE.md` already provides the resolved entitlement object pattern that should replace scattered client-side plan logic.
+- `09_ARCHITECTURAL_GUARDRAILS_AND_SCAFFOLD_DISCIPLINE.md` defines the scaffold and ownership discipline required so protected-code work does not recreate prototype debt.

 ## Engineer decision test
 ### Keep it in browser only if all are true